syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Three-or-More-Variables.md

 {%endhighlight%}

 ### The first approach you can use is R’s pairs() function.
 The only argument needed for this function is the name of data frame.
-However, because the fifth variable in iris is categorical— the species name—you can exclude it by using only the first four columns of data.
+However, because the fifth variable in iris is categorical  the species name you can exclude it by using only the first four columns of data.

 {%highlight r%}